charles-reinertson/data-512-homework_2/README.md

 Identify all countries for which there are no matches and output a list of those countries, with each country on a separate line called: wp_countries-no_match.txt

-Consolidate the remaining data into a single CSV file called: wp_politicians_by_country.csv
+Consolidate the information country, region, population, article_title, revision_id, and article_quality into a single CSV file called: wp_politicians_by_country.csv